LyteNyte Grid logo for light mode. Links back to the documentation home page.

 }

-Take the first request object, which has a path of ["Alpha"].
-The server should interpret this as: "fetch the rows where Group A has the value "Alpha"."
-These rows are then grouped by Group B, with the first group value equal to "Alpha".
+Consider the first request object, which has path: ["Alpha"].
+The server should treat this as: “Fetch rows where Group A = “Alpha”.”
+LyteNyte Grid then groups the returned rows by Group B.

-The second request object, with path ["Alpha", "Beta"], targets the leaf rows.
-Here, Group A is "Alpha" and Group B is "Beta".
+The second request object, with path: ["Alpha", "Beta"], targets leaf rows.
+In this case, Group A = “Alpha” and Group B = “Beta”.

-This illustrates how the path property defines the slice of data the server should return.
-LyteNyte Grid stitches these response slices together to form a coherent view for users.
+This example shows how path defines the data slice the server should return.
+LyteNyte Grid combines these slices to build a coherent view.

 Response Interface